Gruppo Sportivo della Marina Militare

-The Gruppo Sportivo della Marina Militare is the sports section of the Italian Armed Forces branch, the Italian Navy.
+Gruppo Sportivo della Marina Militare is the sports group of the Italian Navy.

 The group primarily comprises athletes who participate in water sports.

 History

 The first Olympic gold medal for the Gruppo Sportivo della Marina Militare was won by wrestler Enrico Porro at the 1908 London Games.

 Sports

 The Gruppo Sportivo della Marina Militare originally included nine disciplines across five competitive sports centres.
 This number later increased to fifteen disciplines.

 When there is are the seven new disciplines, excluding any that were subsequently removed: